sap-tutorials/Tutorials/tutorials/s4sdk-resilience/s4sdk-resilience.md

 There is one thing you need to address in order to properly test your code: you need to provide your tests with an ERP endpoint.

-Now let's adapt the code in your integration test to check, if your fallback is working correctly:
+Now adapt the code in your integration test to check, if your fallback is working correctly:

  `integration-tests/src/test/java/com/sap/cloud/sdk/tutorial/BusinessPartnerServletTest.java`: